kriszyp/alkali/README.md

 ## Properties Argument

 An argument can be an object with properties that will be copied to the target element.
-For example, we could create anchor element with a link:
+For example, we could create `<a>` element with a link:
 ```
-new Anchor({href: 'a url'});
+new Anchor({
+	href: 'a url',
+	textContent: 'click here'
+});
 ```
 Each of the property values will be assigned to the newly created element.